biofalopes/biofalopes.github.io/content/page/about/index.md

             icon: user
 ---

-I am a certified Cloud Architect and DevOps specialist with expertise in Kubernetes (CKA), Ceph, Terraform, AWS, and Azure.
-With 20 years of experience, I excel in building scalable, secure, and automated cloud infrastructure for global enterprises.

-I hold professional AWS certifications, two expert Azure certifications (DevOps and Solutions Architect), and the HashiCorp Terraform Associate credential.
-I am also a Certified Kubernetes Administrator (CKA), showcasing my deep knowledge of container orchestration.
+As a seasoned cloud architect and DevOps expert, I specialize in designing and implementing scalable, secure, and efficient infrastructure solutions.
+With a deep foundation in Kubernetes, Ceph, Linux, and Terraform, and professional certifications in AWS, Azure, and GCP, I thrive in building cloud-native architectures that power modern applications.

+I recently achieved the Google Professional Cloud Architect (PCA) certification and am actively pursuing advanced certifications in data engineering and AI to expand my expertise in creating data-driven solutions.
+My goal is to bridge the gap between infrastructure engineering and advanced analytics, delivering robust pipelines and intelligent systems that drive impactful decisions.

+Key highlights:

+Cloud Expertise: Hands-on experience with AWS, Azure, and GCP, including designing high-availability architectures and optimizing multi-cloud strategies.
+DevOps Proficiency: Skilled in automation, CI/CD, and infrastructure as code, leveraging tools like Terraform, Kubernetes, and Jenkins to streamline deployments.
+Data Engineering Focus: Currently enhancing my knowledge in building ETL pipelines, big data processing with Apache Spark, and cloud-based data warehousing solutions.
+AI Aspirations: Exploring the intersection of AI and cloud engineering, with experience in data preprocessing and foundational machine learning concepts.
-Fluent in English with a maximum TOEIC score, I am well-prepared to collaborate across international teams.
-I am actively seeking opportunities with US-based companies where I can leverage my expertise to deliver transformative cloud solutions.
+Fluent in English and experienced in collaborating with global teams, I am passionate about leveraging technology to solve complex problems.
+I am actively seeking opportunities with US-based companies where I can contribute to innovative cloud and data solutions while continuously advancing my expertise in emerging technologies.